DavisOwen/DavisOwen/README.md

 - 👋 Hi, I’m @DavisOwen
 - 👀 I’m a SWE at Dropbox, interested in web development, algorithmic stock trading, distributed systems, and Obsidian.md
-- 🌱 I’m currently leveraging LLM's to classify note highlights in Obsidian with auto-classifier.
 - 💞️ I’m looking to work on distributed system problems
 - 📫 How to reach me sdowen12@gmail.com